15 Serious Diseases That Strike Women More Than Men

 Also known as myalgic encephalomyelitis (ME or ME/CFS), chronic fatigue syndrome has similar symptoms to an autoimmune disease but isn’t currently considered one.
 Marked by extreme exhaustion, women are two to four times more likely to get it than men, according to the HHS.
 Its causes are little understood, diagnosis can be difficult, and there are no FDA-approved treatments.
 Some research, though, is illuminating the reasons some women develop it: A 2017 study published in the journal PNAS found that certain proteins, or cytokines, in the blood could increase inflammation and fuel the disease.
 Here are some other medical reasons you’re tired all the time.

 About 55,000 more women have strokes than men in a year, and more women die from them, according to the American Heart Association.
+(That said, be sure you know the signs of a stroke women are likely to ignore.)
 “There is a greater risk of stroke in women who take oral contraceptive pills, hormone replacement therapy with higher doses of estrogen, as well as in pregnant women and women who have recently delivered a child,” says Diana Greene-Chandos, MD, assistant professor of Neurosurgery and Neurology at The Ohio State University Wexner Medical Center.
 “Higher hormone levels are known to have a pro-coagulant effect, so the blood can clot more readily with higher levels or rapidly changing levels of hormones.”
 Pregnancy complications like preeclampsia can also up your long-term stroke risk.
 In addition, women are more prone to other stroke risk factors like autoimmune conditions, migraines, and depression.
 Reduce your risk by maintaining a healthy diet and exercise habits, having your blood pressure checked, and not smoking.
 If you’re at risk for a stroke, this acronym could save your life.

 According to the American Thyroid Association, women are five to eight times more likely to have a thyroid problem than men, and one in eight women will develop it during her lifetime.
 Hypothyroidism, in which your thyroid doesn’t produce enough hormone to regulate your metabolism, is the most common thyroid issue.
 And, if you have been diagnosed with hypothyroidism, there’s a 90 percent chance that it’s caused by Hashimoto’s thyroiditis, an autoimmune disease, says biophysicist Sarah Ballantyne, PhD, creator of The Paleo Mom.
 “Symptoms of Hashimoto’s thyroiditis include weight gain, headaches, depression, fatigue, cold hands and feet, constipation, dry skin, hair loss or thinning hair, joint pain stiffness, muscle aches, memory problems or ‘brain fog,’ and heavy or irregular menstrual periods in women.”
 Luckily, it can be diagnosed with a simple blood test and easily treated with medication.
 Read more about the health problems you can totally blame on your thyroid.